cloudify-cosmo/docs.getcloudify.org/content/manager_architecture/bootstrap-flow.md

 ---
 layout: bt_wiki
-title: The Bootstrap Flow
+title: Bootstrap Workflow
 category: Manager Architecture
 draft: false
-abstract: Describes the flow of bootstrapping a Cloudify Management Environment
+abstract: Describes the flow of bootstrapping a Cloudify management environment
 weight: 300
 ---
-{{% gsSummary %}}{{% /gsSummary %}}
+This section describes the workflow for bootstrapping a Cloudify management environment.

+The following diagram depicts the default implementation of the bootstrap method of installing a Cloudify management environment.
+The Cloudify management environment is expressed as a blueprint, therefore you can construct it differently from how it is shown here.

 ![Cloudify Bootstrap]({{< img "architecture/cloudify_flow_bootstrap.png" >}})

-* This diagram depicts the default (and naive) implementation of the bootstrap method.
-Since Cloudify's Management Environment is expressed as a blueprint, it can be constructed differently be the user.
-* IaaS is a specific case of an environment.
-A user can decide to bootstrap, for instance, on bare metal server(s).
+IaaS is a specific type of environment.
+You might choose to bootstrap, for example, on bare metal servers.
-* Very advanced users can even change the structure of Cloudify itself (not only the infrastructure laid during bootstrap).
-This will be covered in the future as Cloudify becomes more and more modular.
+If you have very advanced skills, you might choose to change the structure of Cloudify itself, not only the infrastructure defined during bootstrap.